-While the suites at Marbella En La Playa are not impressively decorated or luxurious, they are some of the most spacious, clean and affordable in Baja California.
+While the suites at Marbella En La Playa are not impressively decorated or luxurious, they are some of the most spacious and affordable in Baja California.
 They vary wildly in their offerings (some have full kitchens while others only have a microwave and empty mini-fridge), but they all have lovely views.
-The pool area is nice and shaded, if a little small and oddly laid out, and the Jacuzzis offer great ocean views.
+The pool area is nice and shaded, if a little small and oddly laid out, and the hot tubs offer great ocean views.
 The attractive beach is the real draw, and replaces the booze-fueled parties of nearby Cabo with laid-back bonfires.
 The secluded surroundings cater well to couples or relaxed families.

 The 12 suites at the San Angel hotel are set up like a small apartment complex, and overlook a central courtyard with a large Jacuzzi, well-kept grounds, and a communal grill.
 The hotel is often used by guests visiting the area for an extended stay, and lacks resort-like amenities such as a pool and a fitness center.
 But the suites are large, with up-to-date kitchens, and the hotel is (just) within walking distance of the beach and downtown Cabo.
 However, most guests bring a car, which can be kept in the free parking lot.